 - Furniture: Varies, if restaurant or brewpub expenses will be more.

-- Payroll & Ongoing Expenses: Hourly and salary payroll expenses, payroll taxes, sales tax, legal services.
+- Payroll and ongoing expenses: Hourly and salary payroll expenses, payroll taxes, sales tax, legal services.

-- Software & Services: Network security, alarm monitoring, inventory control system, accounting software, credit card processing, website URL and hosting.
+- Software and services: Network security, alarm monitoring, inventory control system, accounting software, credit card processing, website URL and hosting.